 Introduction

-Keeping an eye on multiple TYPO3 instances is challenging: Are all Core versions up to date?
-Are there security issues with extensions?
-Is the server configuration working correctly?
-T3 Monitoring by Georg Ringer offers the solution – a central monitoring platform that monitors all TYPO3 instances and automatically informs you about issues.
+Keeping an eye on multiple TYPO3 instances is hard work.
+Are all the core versions up to date?
+Do any extensions have security issues?
+Is the server configured correctly?
+T3 Monitoring by Georg Ringer answers all three from a single platform that watches every TYPO3 instance and alerts you the moment something is wrong.

-The extension is aimed at agencies, hosting providers, and IT departments that professionally manage multiple TYPO3 installations and want to proactively respond to security vulnerabilities and configuration problems.
+The extension is aimed at agencies, hosting providers and IT departments that manage multiple TYPO3 installations and want to get ahead of security vulnerabilities and configuration problems rather than react to them.

-T3 Monitoring perfectly complements the TYPO3 Updater: monitoring identifies outdated instances, the updater executes updates automatically.
-A continuous DevOps pipeline for TYPO3.
+T3 Monitoring pairs perfectly with the TYPO3 Updater: monitoring identifies outdated instances and the updater rolls out the updates automatically.
+Together they form a continuous DevOps pipeline for TYPO3.

 Table of Contents